retro16/acsi2stm/doc/tutorial.md

 ### ACSI2STM

-ACSI2STM provides a set of jumpers named `ID_SHIFT` which can change device ids of the SD slots as well as theyr GemDrive drive letters.
+ACSI2STM provides a set of jumpers named `ID_SHIFT` which can change device ids of the SD slots as well as their GemDrive drive letters.
 It can't map to all 8 ids freely though.